vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

     vp.read_csv("expedia.csv", schema = "public", parse_nrows = 20000000)

-Once the data is loaded into the Vertica database, we can create a :py:func:`~verticapy.vDataFrame` using the relation that contains the Expedia dataset:
+Once the data is loaded into the Vertica database, we can create a :py:mod:`~verticapy.vDataFrame` using the relation that contains the Expedia dataset:

 .. ipython:: python